OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-15.md

 ## 2 Kings 15:32

 During the second year of Pekah son of Remaliah king of Israel,
-Jotham son of Uzziah king of Judah ascended to the throne.
+Jotham son of Uzziah king of Judah began his reign.

 ## 2 Kings 15:33